 The Maryland Fair Employment Practices Act prohibits employment discrimination based on sex, marital status, sexual orientation, and gender identity (MD State Govt.
 Code Sec.
 20-606 et seq.).
-Sexual harassment is generally included in this definition.
 The Act applies to all public employers and private employers of 15 or more persons.
+Effective October 1, 2019, the definition of “employer” includes an employer with one or more employees if an employee has filed a harassment complaint

 Interns.
-Effective October 1, 2015, employers may not discriminate against unpaid interns on the basis of any of the protected characteristics (MD State Govt.
+Employers may not discriminate against unpaid interns based on any of the protected characteristics (MD State Govt.
 Code Sec.
 20-610).

 Gender identity.
 Gender identity means the gender-related identity, appearance, expression, or behavior of a person regardless of the person's assigned sex at birth (MD State Govt.
 Code Sec.
 20-101).
-Under FEPA, gender identity may be demonstrated by:
+Under the Act, gender identity may be demonstrated by:

 • Consistent and uniform assertion of the person's gender identity; or